burlachenkok/exploring-python3/python3-note.md

             return "Something's wrong with the internet"
 ```

-The variable name `_` acts as a wildcard and never fails to match, similar to `default:` in C/C++.
+The variable name `_` in `case` acts as a wildcard and never fails to match, similar to `default:` in C/C++.

+Once a match is found and the corresponding branch of code is executed, the match expression ends.
+In other languages, it is achieved using the `break` keyword, which is not needed in Python.
+In other words, [fallthrough](https://en.cppreference.com/w/cpp/language/attributes/fallthrough) behavior is not presented in Python in the first place.

 ## Walrus

 In Python, unlike C and C++, assignment inside expressions which is used in the conditional statement must be done explicitly with the walrus operator `:=`.
 It's the same as the operator `=` in C++ applied in the context of expression inside the `if` statement.

-So the operator `:=` in Python can be used only in the context when you want to perform an assignment inside an expression that is used for conditions in the `if` statement.
+Yhe operator `:=` in Python can be used *only* in the context when you want to perform an assignment inside an expression that is used for conditions in the `if` statement.

 ```python